ec-europa/europa-component-library/docs/08-add-component.md

-# Adding a component to the stack.
+# Adding a component to the stack

 ## Vanilla